opnsense/docs/source/manual/dashboard.rst

 In the upper right corner of the page, there are two or three buttons:

 * **Add widget:** Opens a dialog window with a list of widgets that can be added to the Dashboard.
 Simply click on an entry in the list to add it to the Dashboard.
+Do note that its contents will only show up after you click **Save Settings**.
 * **1/2/3/4/6 columns:** Changes the amount of columns to show widgets in.
 By default, this is set to **2**.
 Do not forget to click **Save Settings** afterwards.
 * **Save Settings:** When you change the amount of columns or collapse a widget, you can make that change persistent by clicking this button.
 Otherwise the changes will be discarded as soon as you reload the page.